At #93, Octopus and gout is today’s topic out of the top 100 gout searches, in the Gout and You series.

 Octopus, Vitamin C and Iron

-Octopus is particularly good for vitamin C, which is lacking in most fish.
+Octopus is excellent for vitamin C, which is lacking in most fish.
 Unfortunately, it is also relatively high in iron.
 This is OK, as long as the rest of your diet includes enough low-iron foods to achieve a healthy balance.

 Octopus In Your Alkalizing Gout Diet Menu.

 Like all fish, octopus is acid-forming.
 But it is important to include some positive PRAL values in your diet to provide a wide range of healthy nutrients.
 See why a variety of acid and alkaline foods is important, and how to balance them in the Alkalizing Gout Diet Menu Guidelines.

 Octopus and Purines